 Running from Shirley, Long Island, to Killala, Co.
 Mayo, in the far western reaches of Ireland, AEC-1 was designed to have the shortest passage through shallow water in the U.S. and then land in western Ireland with a very short run along the continental shelf before it goes into Killala.
 It has dual diverse backhauls to Dublin to reach the Irish Sea and dual diverse backhauls across the U.K. to London.

 At the turn of the century, there was a huge drive to build new transatlantic cables.
 The costs for building new cables jumped due to the demand.
 To build a transatlantic cable back then cost two or three times what it costs today.
 Then the market collapsed in 2002.
 With a huge oversupply of capacity in the Atlantic, a great number of these cables went into bankruptcy, putting an end to new investments in cable systems.

 The oversupply, however, is coming to an end.
-Legacy cable systems typically have a 25-year lifespan and roughly a 15-year economic life.
-The economic life has been extended to a degree through upgrades by the equipment vendors, but the cost of running these cables is roughly the same as running a new cable.
-However, these older systems can carry approximately a tenth of the capacity of new cables – 4-5 Tbps per fibre pair when compared to 20-40 Tbps per fibre pair today.
+Legacy cable systems typically have a 25-year lifespan and the the economic life has been extended to a degree through upgrades by the equipment vendors, but the cost of running these cables is roughly the same as running a new cable.
+However, these older systems can carry approximately a tenth of the capacity of new cables – 4-5 Tbps per fibre pair when compared to 20-30 Tbps per fibre pair today.
 That’s six to eight times the capacity for the same operating cost.